Drummond Company: Real estate

-Alleged Involvement with Murder of Union Leaders
+Alleged involvement with murder of union leaders

 Drummond has been accused of contracting paramilitaries since 2001 to murder union leaders who oppose company mining policies.
 In 2000, the local branch of Sintramienergetica, the union that represents hundreds of Drummond workers, held several meetings with executives about contract negotiations and safety concerns.
 That summer, four mine workers had been killed in a landslide, so workplace safety was an issue.
 They were also dissatisfied with the food served at the company cafeteria, where the workers ate almost all their meals.
 For example, workers would allegedly find rocks in the rice.
 Union members also say that staff at the cafeteria were armed and they felt this was unnecessary and unsafe.
 Union leaders Valmore Locarno and Victor Orcasita began to receive death threats.
 They asked Drummond for housing at the mine, so they wouldn't have to commute through areas controlled by paramilitaries.
 According to the testimony of former president of Drummond Augusto Jimenez, Drummond denied their housing request and Colombia's intelligence agency (Departamento Administrativo de Seguridad, or DAS by its Spanish initials) determined that the threat against them was of “medium to low risk” and did not grant the union leaders any security.
 About a month later, paramilitaries stopped a company bus carrying union leaders Valmore Locarno and Victor Orcasita and other workers from the La Loma mine at the end of a shift on March 12, 2001.
 Locarno was shot in the head and Orcasita was tortured and killed.
 A third union leader, Gustavo Soler, replaced Locarno and was found dead in October.